Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Preliminaries

-This is a small error made in \cite{SV}, where they stated that in fact $Sp(W)\cong SL_2(\mathbb{Q}) \ltimes \mathbb{Q}^2$.
-This is a harmless error, because it doesn't affect their result, as they were also considering elements fixing the element $e$.
+There is a small error made in \cite{SV}, or perhaps a difference in convention: The authors stated that in fact $\Sp(W)\cong \SL_2(\mathbb{Q}) \ltimes \mathbb{Q}^2$.
+Nevertheless this is a harmless error and does not affect their result, as they were also considering elements fixing the element $e$.

-\begin{remark} Interestingly enough, Singh and Venkataramana also discuss in \cite[\S 2]{SV} an \emph{alternative} arithmeticity criterion closer to a recent work of Benoist and Miquel \cite{BM} which was used by Hubert and Matheus \cite{HM} to establish the arithmeticity\footnote{Actually, they initially thought that this specific origami had good chances to possess a thin KZ monodromy.} of the KZ monodromy of a \emph{specific} example origami of genus $3$.
-However, it seems hard to push this method to produce \emph{infinite} families of examples of arithmetic KZ monodromies. \end{remark}
+\begin{remark} Interestingly enough, Singh and Venkataramana also discuss in \cite[\S 2]{SV} an alternative arithmeticity criterion closer to a recent work of Benoist and Miquel \cite{BM} which was used by Hubert and Matheus \cite{HM} to establish the arithmeticity\footnote{Actually, they initially thought that this specific origami had good chances to possess a thin Kontsevich--Zorich monodromy.} of the Kontsevich--Zorich monodromy of a specific example origami of genus three.
+However, it seems hard to push this method to produce infinte families of examples of arithmetic Kontsevich--Zorich monodromies. \end{remark}